Monday, November 27, 2023

 The internalization of mortality reshapes the way we perceive and live our lives:

-1. Prioritizing Meaningful Experiences: Life takes on new meaning as individuals prioritize meaningful experiences over superficial pleasures.
+1. Prioritizing Meaningful Experiences: Life takes on a new meaning as individuals prioritize meaningful experiences over superficial pleasures.
 Time becomes a precious resource, motivating the pursuit of fulfilling and enriching moments.

 2. Embracing the Present: The past is accepted, and the future, no longer taken for granted, driving a renewed focus on living in the present moment.
 Every day is seen as an opportunity to make the most of life.